sargamt/timewise/README.md

 ## Running program

-In `/frontend`, create a .env file with CLIENT_ID and API_KEY from Google Cloud Platform - Google Calendar API.
+In root directory, create a .env file with CLIENT_ID and API_KEY from Google Cloud Platform - Google Calendar API.

 Then you can run: